osisoft/OMF-Developer-Companion-Guide/docs/Other_considerations.rst

 * The OMF asset identifier (which is the value assigned to the OMF static type property with the ``isindex`` designation), is not required to be unique, but is case-sensitive in link definitions.
 * The OMF link definition is not currently immutable.
 After the OMF link definition is created, it can be redefined; however, care must be taken.
-For more information see “link definition considerations”.
+For more information see `OMF link definition considerations`_.

 OMF type version considerations
 -------------------------------